vincentole/rustica_coffee_website/README.md

 <!-- What I learned -->

-### What I Learned
+### Highlights of What I Learned

 I present to you my first major project using Next.js and form integration.

 In this section, I highlight a few code snippets that I find valuable.
 Please refer to the [section below](#roadmap--continued-development) for more concepts and features I implemented.

 #### Animation